mowi12/bierpongregeln/README.md

 2. Run `npm run build` to build for production.
 3. Run `npm run serve` to test your build locally.

-## Developing the leadboard plugin
+## Developing the leaderboard plugin

 1. Run `npm install` to install the dependencies.
 2. Use the [VSCode ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to get linting errors in the editor.